 Most automated eBook conversion or print layout tools, including the free ones at Draft2Digital, fall back on defaults.
 D2D doesn’t embed fonts in eBook files, for example, and defaults to Garamond for print.
 This makes things much easier for everyone, but especially for the reader.
 Which, if we’re going to consider anyone’s opinion, let it be theirs.

 In general, your rule of thumb for fonts in layout should be “leave it be.”
 Get too fancy, and you can instantly mark your book as unprofessional, and turn off potential readers at a glance.
-In the case of fonts (and layout in general) “invisible and unnoticed” means success.
+In the case of fonts (and eBook layout in general) “invisible and unnoticed” means success.

 Consider Ditching the Drop Caps